dell/csi-powerflex/README.md

 The Node portion of the driver can only be run on nodes which have network connectivity to a “`PowerFlex Cluster`” via PowerFlex SDC Client (which is used by the driver).
 This means that the `scini` kernel module must be loaded.

 Also, if the `X_CSI_VXFLEXOS_SDCGUID` environment variable is not set, the driver will attempt to query the SDC GUID automatically.
 If this fails, the driver will not run.

-## Driver Installation
-Please consult the [Installation Guide](https://dell.github.io/csm-docs/docs/deployment/) to install the driver via various methods.

-## Using driver
-Please refer to the section `Testing Drivers` in the [Documentation](https://dell.github.io/csm-docs/docs/csidriver/test/) for more info.

 ## Documentation
 For more detailed information on the driver, please refer to [Container Storage Modules documentation](https://dell.github.io/csm-docs/).